 - After marinating the brisket for at least 3 hours, preheat oven to 330 degrees.

-- Wash and pat dry with paper towels.
+- Wash and pat dry the brisket thoroughly with paper towels.

 - Add dry rub and marinate for at least 3 hours up to 24 hours.
-After marinating, allow the brisket to come to room temperature by placing on counter top.
+After marinating, allow the brisket to come to room temperature by placing it on the countertop.

-- At grape-seed oil or other cooking oil to dutch oven and when hot, place the brisket with fat cap side down and sear for 5 minutes or until brown crusty coating develops.
-Flip the brisket now and sear the other side.
-Then, place brisket on a clean plate and set aside.
+- Heat grape-seed oil or another high-heat cooking oil in a Dutch oven.
+Once the oil is hot, place the brisket fat cap side down and sear for about 5 minutes, or until a deep, golden-brown crust forms.
+Flip the brisket and sear the other side.
+Transfer the seared brisket to a clean plate and set it aside.

-- Deglaze the dutch oven by pouring in the chicken broth making sure to scrape up any brown bits (this creates tons of flavor).
+- Deglaze the Dutch oven by pouring in chicken broth, making sure to scrape up all the browned bits from the bottom—these are packed with flavor and will elevate your dish.

-- Add the brisket back to the dutch oven with the fat cap side up and place the lid on the dutch oven.
-Having the fat cap side up will allow the fat to drizzle down basting the brisket.
-This also adds tons of flavor.
-Place the brisket in the oven to braise for 3 hours.
-Half way through the cooking time, use the pan juices to baste the brisket then place the lid back on and place back into the oven to braise.
+- Return the brisket to the Dutch oven with the fat cap side up and cover with the lid.
+The fat cap will naturally baste the brisket adding incredible flavor and tenderness.
+Place it in the oven to braise for 3 hours.
+Halfway through, use the pan juices to baste the brisket, then cover again and return it to the oven to continue braising until tender.

-- When done, place the brisket on a wooden cutting board to rest for 15 minutes.
-Tear aluminum foil large enough to loosely tent over the brisket.
+- Once the brisket is done, transfer it to a wooden cutting board and let it rest for 15 minutes.
+Tear off a piece of aluminum foil large enough to loosely place it over the brisket (like a tent) to keep it warm as it rests.

-- Spoon pan juices over the top and cut brisket into ¼ inch thick slices.
-Place slices on a platter and spoon more of the pan juices over the top of the slices and serve.
+- Spoon pan juices over the top and cut brisket into ¼-inch slices going against the grain.
+Place slices on a serving platter and spoon more of the pan juices over the top of the slices and serve with your favorite sides.

 Notes

-- If you do not have a tight fitting lid, cover the dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure that moisture doesn't seep out
+- If you do not have a tight-fitting lid, cover the Dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure the moisture doesn't seep out.

 Sounds delicious!
 Can't wait to try it.